-There are four fundamental ways to obtain U.S. citizenship: citizenship by birth in the U.S., citizenship through derivation, citizenship through acquisition, and citizenship through naturalization.
+In all, there are four fundamental ways to become a U.S. citizen: citizenship by birth in the U.S., citizenship through derivation, citizenship through acquisition, and citizenship through naturalization.
 Most immigrants in the United States become citizens through the naturalization process.
-An average of almost one million permanent residents apply for naturalization each year.
+In fact, nearly one million permanent residents apply for naturalization each year.

 Naturalization refers to the process in which a person not born in the United States voluntarily becomes a U.S. citizen.
 For foreign-born persons, naturalization is the most common way to become a U.S. citizen.
 There are several requirements that must be fulfilled before an individual can apply for citizenship.
 Generally, applicants must be 18 years old and fall into one of the following three basic eligibility categories: